Hosamov/exclusions-db-electron/README.md

 - Setup '/edit_exclusion' GET and POST routes
 - DONE » Setup system for resetting user password
 - Setup email system for new logins and user edits
+- TODO: In /home route, render each exclusion with a hyperlink, linking to /home/[exclusion _id], which will display the entire exclusion.